locationtech/geomesa/docs/user/native_api.rst

 GeoMesa Native API
 ==================

-The GeoMesa Native API is for developers who prefer not to use GeoTools interfaces and just want to geo index their data.
+The GeoMesa Native API (``geomesa-native-api`` in the source distribution) is for developers who prefer not to use GeoTools interfaces and just want to geo index their data.
 It exposes a simple interface for persisting and querying GeoMesa as well as a simple integration point with Geoserver in cases where OGC access is still desired.